-During 2018, market risk was considered as a material risk for the Company due to the large exposure to market concentration risk that derived from its exposure to its banking counterparties.
-As part of the ORSA process carried out in 2018, a stress test regarding counterparty default risk was performed, as presented in Chapter C.3 below, which indicated that the Company's solvency position remained within the risk appetite limit with the solvency ratio increasing between 5% to 10%, even though the Company's own funds decreased significantly during the projected period.
-During the approval of the ORSA Report 2018 by the Board, it was decided that the Company should further reduce its material exposures to its banking counterparties; something which was achieved by the end of the year.
+During 2019, market risk was considered as a material risk for the Company due to the large exposure to market concentration risk that derived from its exposure to its banking counterparties.
+As part of the ORSA process carried out in 2019, a stress test was performed assuming, among else, bond market credit deterioration, which indicated that the Company's solvency position remained within the risk appetite limit with the solvency ratio decreasing between 5% to 15% during the projected period.
+During the approval of the ORSA Report 2019 by the Board, it was decided that the Company should further reduce its material exposures to its banking counterparties; something which was achieved by the end of the year.